The Trinity Labyrinth and Garden

 The spiraling course of the labyrinth will lead you into the center and back out again.
 The labyrinth experience may be seen as a metaphor for an individual's personal patterns or spiritual journey.
-It may help you discover where you are, where you are going and the process that winds and unwinds as you walk on the path of life.
+It may help you discover where you are and where you are going in the process that winds and unwinds as you walk on the path of life.

 Our labyrinth is in a public noisy place.
 Don’t let yourself be annoyed by the man-made sounds.
 Simply note them.
 Gradually let you mind form a sound-picture: the birds, the flow of traffic, the murmur of conversation.
 Imagine it is a concerto for bird and traffic and let it become part of your walk.